appoptics/release-verification/README.md

-i've tried to design the this so that repositories can be added with a minimum of effort. but i'm discovering the differences in various repositories as i go through them, so the design could be better. and the code is the only real documentation. so if you have a repository you'd like added let me know.
+i've tried to design the this so that repositories can be added with a minimum of effort. but i'm discovering the differences in various repositories as i go through them, so the design could be better. and the code is the only real documentation. so if you have a repository you'd like added let me know; pull requests are very much appreciated and will be prioritized.

 to add a package-repository start by creating a `<package-repository>Verifier` class that extends `BaseVerifier`. put it in a file named `lib/<package-repository>-verifier.js`,